Does An Exponential Function Have A Vertical Asymptote

 To understand whether an exponential function has a vertical asymptote, we first need to establish a firm understanding of what exponential functions are and what asymptotes signify in the world of functions.
 This involves not just the definitions but also the underlying principles that govern their behavior.

 Exponential functions are characterized by a constant base raised to a variable exponent.
-The general form is f(x) = a * b^x, where a is the initial value, b is the base (a positive real number not equal to 1), and x is the exponent.
+Think about it: the general form is f(x) = a * b^x, where a is the initial value, b is the base (a positive real number not equal to 1), and x is the exponent.
 The key feature is that the rate of change of the function is proportional to its current value.
 In simpler terms, as x increases, f(x) increases (or decreases if b is between 0 and 1) at an accelerating rate.
 This contrasts with linear functions, where the rate of change is constant, and polynomial functions, where the rate of change varies but not in the exponential fashion.

 Comprehensive Overview